whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-23-can-rabbits-eat-grapes.md

 ---
 title: "Can Rabbits Eat Grapes?"
 permalink: /:categories/can-rabbits-eat-grapes.html
 excerpt: "Wondering whether your pet rabbit can eat grapes?
-Find out if grapes are healthy for your bunnyand learn some tips on how to feed them."
+Find out if grapes are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-03-23
 last_modified_at: 2018-03-23
 header: